 Initially when Power is turned ‘ON’, the potential across the capacitor is zero and hence potential at junction ‘b’ is greater than the potential at pin 2 due to which the Output of the lower comparator turns ‘HIGH’ which ‘SETS’ the output of the Flip-flop, i.e., Q is ‘HIGH’ and Q’ is ‘LOW’ which is then fed into output buffer which inverts it and the final output is ‘HIGH’.

-Now when the voltage across the capacitor exceeds 1/3 Vcc, it doesn’t have any effect on the lower comparator.
-Although the output of the lower comparator is ‘LOW’, it doesn’t affect the output of the S-R flip-flop.
+Now when the voltage across the capacitor exceeds 1/3 Vcc, it doesn’t have any effect on the lower comparator output.
+Although the output of the lower comparator turns ‘LOW’, it does not affect the output of S-R flip flop because at this point both inputs S and R is zero hence flip-flip remains at the previous state which was ‘HIGH’.

 But as soon as voltage across the capacitor exceeds 2/3 of Vcc the voltage across the positive terminal exceeds voltage across the negative terminal of the upper comparator, which in turn ‘RESETS’ the flip-flop i.e Q turns ‘LOW’ which implies Q’ turns ‘HIGH’ which is fed into Output buffer which inverts it and hence output turns ‘LOW’.